Spritz: a new fully general-relativistic magnetohydrodynamic code: Results

 \subsection{1D tests}

+The first tests that any GRMHD code should pass are those involving Riemann problems in order to check the correctness of the approximate Riemann solvers implemented in the code.
 In \Fref{Fig3}, we present the results for 1--dimensional (1D) relativistic shock--tube problems corresponding to the suite of tests of \cite{balsara2001total}.
 Here, our numerical solution of such problems can be directly compared with the exact solutions computed via the code presented in \cite{giacomazzo2006exact}.
 Initial data for such tests are described in \Tref{tab1D}.
 In all tests we employ an ideal fluid EOS, with $\Gamma = 2.0$ for test \texttt{Balsara 1} and $\Gamma = 5/3$ for the others.
 The final evolution time is $t = 0.55$ for test \texttt{Balsara 5} and $t = 0.4$ for the others.
 All tests show an excellent agreement between the numerical results and the exact solutions.

 We also compared the results of these 1D tests obtained with the \texttt{Spritz} code with those already published for the numerical code \texttt{GRHydro} \cite{mosta2013grhydro}, finding a perfect match.
 In \Fref{Fig4}, we show an example of such comparison referring to the \texttt{Balsara 1} shock--tube test.